- Richard Gibbs

 15th September 2023

-The Berkshire town of Wokingham has over 1000 years of history.
-A history that is interwoven with the bigger story of England.
-Underneath the vestiges modern town, it is still possible to uncover Wokingham’s secret past; a past that includes bull baiting and highwayman, breweries and medieval fairs.
-This book will look at the history of the town from its founding through to the current day, covering among other things Wokingham Town Hall and its unique form of governance, provisions for the poor and old in the Lucas Hospital almshouses and the Old Workhouse, poaching in nearby Windsor Forest and Wokingham’s first cinema The Electric Theatre and other entertainment, and the role of the town’s schools.
-Wokingham’s original mediaeval Rose Street and surviving ancient houses are explored, with associations with the British Empire, as well as the town’s oldest pub and its brewing history and the transformation of the town with the arrival of the railways despite Victorian rail disasters to today’s thriving and prosperous settlement.
+The Berkshire town of Wokingham has over 1,000 years of history, and this history is interwoven with the bigger story of England.
+Underneath the vestiges of the modern town, it is still possible to uncover Wokingham’s secret past, which includes bull-baiting and highwaymen, breweries and medieval fairs.
+This book looks at the history of the town from its founding through to the current day, covering, among other things, Wokingham Town Hall and its unique form of governance, provisions for the poor and old in the Lucas Hospital almshouses and the Old Workhouse, poaching in nearby Windsor Forest, and Wokingham’s first cinema, The Electric Theatre.
+Wokingham’s medieval Rose Street and surviving ancient houses are explored, as well as the town’s oldest pub and its brewing history.
+The transformation of the town with the arrival of the railways is also examined.